 However, any charters booked before November 1 will be eligible to operate under the previous, lump-sum scheme regardless of the date of the charter itself- meaning you can charter in Italy next year and still enjoy the benefits of the ‘old’ scheme if you book now.

 This move has been made in a bid to recover a dented tourism season this summer as a result of COVID-19.

-The ‘old’ scheme is known as a flat-rate or lump-sump reduction, and it stands at 6.6% for yachts measuring over 24m.
+The ‘old’ scheme operates under 'lump-sump reductions', which stands at 6.6% for yachts measuring over 24m.

 The new VAT laws were initially scheduled to come into effect at the start of the summer cruising season.
 Italian authorities pushed back the new regulations in a bid to recover its tourism season after bearing the brunt of COVID-19 during the start of summer.